coralproject/ask-docs/docs_dir/products/askuserguide.md

 #### Creating a Headline and Description

 With each Ask form, you can create a headline and subheadline that will be displayed to your readers at the top of the form.
-The headline describes what the form is for, while subheadline can include instructions or provide an additional description. *This step is optional.*
+The headline describes what the form is for, while the subheadline can include instructions or provide an additional description. *This step is optional.*

 #### Saving and Previewing Your Form

-As you begin creating your form we encourage you to save early and save often (we will be adding auto-save in the future) by clicking "Save."
+As you begin creating your form, we encourage you to save early and save often by clicking "Save" (we will be adding auto-save in the future).
 Also, you can preview your form by clicking the "Preview" button.

 ### Building Your Form